guardtime/libksi/README.md

 In the Windows control panel:

 1) Find the 'Internet Options' page and select the 'Connections' tab.
 2) Select 'LAN settings' and enable proxy configuration by ticking the 'Use a proxy ..' checkbox
 3) Enter the address and port of your proxy server in the corresponding fields.

 Alternatively in the Windows registry, modify the 'HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Internet Settings' key:

 1) Set ProxyEnable to 1
 2) Set ProxyServer to server:port

 Configuring authentication is not supported by the Windows control panel and registry.

-## PDU version ##
+## PDU Version ##

 Libksi supports two different PDU versions for aggregation and extending messages.
 By default, PDU version 1 is used both for aggregation and extending.
 If the configured aggregator or extender does not support the default PDU version, the PDU version can be changed in one of the following ways: